na4zagin3/pgreek.vim/README.md

 At this version, there are rules among base letter and diacritics.

-- Aspiration is anterior to accent.
+- Aspiration (smooth and rougnt breathing) is anterior to accent (accute, grave, and circumflex).
-- Length mark follows the base letter or located at last of the sequence
+- Length mark (breve and macron) follows the base letter or located at last of the sequence.
+Length mark cannot cooccurrent with any other diacritics, because of constraint of the implimentation.
 - Iota subscript is posterior to the base letter, aspiration, accent.
 - Diaeresis is anterior to iota subscript.
-Diaeresis is anterior to the base letter, or follows the base letter and length.
+Diaeresis is anterior to the base letter, or follows length mark that follows the base letter.

 ### Symbols